-PLN 1.04bn 2020
+PLN 1.04bn

-In 2020, Polpharma was one of the first companies in Poland to undergo a verification process for compliance of its purchasing system with the ISO 20400 Sustainable Procurement standard, the first international standard on the subject of purchasing, whose strategic aim is to support companies in developing strategy and policy monitoring and improvement purchasing specifications and implementing a sustainable purchasing policies and practices.
+In 2020, Polpharma was one of the first companies in Poland to undergo a verification process for compliance of its purchasing system with the ISO 20400 Sustainable Procurement standard, the first international standard on the subject of purchasing, whose strategic aim is to support companies in developing and implementing a sustainable purchasing policies and practices.
 The certificate of conformity corroborates the Sustainable Supply Chain Strategy we have been implementing for years and confirms our position as a national leader in creating new market standards of sustainability.